 In Pennsylvania, dog bite and dog attack cases that are easiest for victims to prove and receive financial recovery for include the following scenarios:

-- When an owner is in violation of any animal control law at the time that the bite or attack occurred, such as a dog being off leash outside of the owner’s property.
+- When an owner violates any animal control law at the time that the bite or attack occurred, such as a dog being off leash outside of the owner’s property.

 - When a dog is a dangerous animal because it had previously bitten a person or other domestic animal or when a dog had previously exhibited behaviors which would cause a reasonable person to think the dog had dangerous propensities, such as growling and bearing its teeth at people.

-- When a dog bite causes “serious” injuries, which is defined under Pennsylvania law to include resulting broken bones or lacerations requiring sutures or cosmetic surgery.
+- When a dog bites causes “serious” injuries, which is defined under Pennsylvania law to include resulting broken bones or lacerations requiring sutures or cosmetic surgery.

 When a dog bite causes non-serious injuries, there was no animal control law violation, no prior attack, and no prior warning that the dog may bite or attack, a case for owner negligence would be hard to prove, however, that does not mean that the victim is not able to recover for medical bills (see “Dog bite recovery” below).
 It also means that when the bite is reported, the dog will likely be considered a dangerous dog and heightened security measures will need to be taken such as requiring the dog to wear a muzzle anytime it is outside of the owner’s home.